simple-login/app/README.md

 It is important to secure the Postgres port.

-Using `ufw` doesn't help because docker writes persisten rules to the `iptables`.
+Using `ufw` doesn't help because docker writes persistent rules to the `iptables`.

 To get around this, first run this command to allow only localhost connections to the docker containers: